 Into whose ears are you speaking?

-When you speak on the microphone, who is listening to you on the other end?
+When you speak into the microphone, who is listening to you on the other end?
 Whose car speakers are playing your podcast?

 That’s what you want to do here.
 Write down in detail, as to who will be listening to your podcast.